oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

     ![Oracle Cloud console, Cloud Shell](images/3-3-6-cloudshell.png " ")

 5. Run the following command to ensure the pods are in the running state.
-You may need to wait for a few minutes to see all the pods are restarted and their status updated.
+You may need to wait for a few minutes to see if all the pods are restarted and their status updated.

     ``` bash
     <copy>